 E. Catching and Transportation Any abuse of birds during catching or transportation is a major non-conformance and an audit failure for the Catching and Transportation area.
 All instances of non-conformance must be recorded and corrective action must be taken and documented.
-If this non-conformance is witnessed by the auditor, it results in an automatic audit failure of the catching and transport section of the audit Catching Audit Failure Verify that the live-haul department has a person in charge of ensuring proper animal welfare practices and strict adherence to the guidelines.
-Confirm that an individual responsible for humanely euthanizing birds unfit for travel is identified by the company.
+If this non-conformance is witnessed by the auditor, it results in an automatic audit failure of the catching and transport section of the audit.
+Catching Audit Failure Verify that the live-haul department has a person in charge of ensuring proper animal welfare practices and strict adherence to the guidelines.
+Confirm that the individual responsible for humanely euthanizing birds unfit for transport is identified by the company.
+Verify that the company has a written plan for handling birds unfit for transport.
 20 Verify that the live-haul department has a written task-specific training program, conducted annually for all employees involved in conducting those tasks.
 Verify annual training.
 40 Ensure that the live-haul department has a written plan for emergency response and recovery.
 20 Catchers may not lift, carry, or drag birds by the wings or necks.
 Ensure birds are being caught by their legs and are not placed on their backs.
-Observe five cages being loaded.
-40 The number of birds in the catcher's hand depends on the size of the bird and should not cause injury to the birds.
-For birds weighing more than four pounds, the maximum number of birds per hand is five.
-If a company employs a mechanical catching system, ensure that a protocol has been developed to ensure humane handling of birds 20 Inspect a total of 100 individual compartments (not 100 transport modules) on two empty trailers for signs of damage per guideline criteria.
+Observe a minimum of five cages being loaded.
+40 Catching must be conducted in a manner that minimizes bird stress and does not cause bird injury.
+Verify that the company has a written catching procedure.
+For birds weighing more than five pounds, the maximum number of birds per hand is five.
+For birds weighing less than five pounds, the maximum number of birds per hand is ten.
+If a company employs a mechanical catching system, ensure that a protocol has been developed to ensure humane handling of birds.
+20 Inspect a total of 100 individual compartments (not 100 transport modules) between two empty trailers for signs of damage per guideline criteria.
 Award points based on a sliding scale: < 3 damaged compartments = 20 Up to 20 3-5 damaged compartments = 10 5 damaged compartments = 0